kriana/SilVerPLuM/README.md

 If you want to use the commandline, you can use `qmake` and then `make`.
 Otherwise you can use an IDE like QtCreator.
 On Mac and Windows check if there's an additional build step `rcc -binary icontheme.qrc icontheme.rcc` to include icon resources.
 The resulting icontheme.rcc should be present in the binary folder.

+## Reporting issues
+If you have an issue, take a look at the corresponding [Wiki entry](https://github.com/rumangerst/SilVerPLuM/wiki/Finding-problems) for steps how to single out the problem and the correct way to report them.

 # Using SilVerPLuM

 ## Concepts